Deep Learning Model for Finding New Superconductors: Abstract

 \section{Abstract}

-Superconductivity has been extensively studied since its discovery in 1911~\cite{citeulike:7386247}.
-However, the feasibility of room-temperature superconductivity is unknown.
-It is very difficult for both theory and computational methods to predict the superconducting transition temperatures ($T_\text{c}$) of superconductors for strongly correlated systems, in which high-temperature superconductivity emerges.
 Exploration of new superconductors still relies on the experience and intuition of experts, and is largely a process of experimental trial and error.
 In one study, only 3\% of the candidate materials showed superconductivity~\cite{1468-6996-16-3-033503}.
-Here we report the first deep learning model for finding new superconductors.
-We represented the periodic table in a way that allows a deep learning model to learn it.
+Here, we report the first deep learning model for finding new superconductors.
+We introduced the method named ``reading periodic table'' that represented the periodic table in a way that allows deep learning to learn to read the periodic table and to learn the law of elements for the purpose of discovering novel superconductors which are outside the training data.
+It is recognized that it is difficult for deep learning to predict something outside the training data.
 Although we used only the chemical composition of materials as information, we obtained an $R^{2}$ value of 0.92 for predicting $T_\text{c}$ for materials in a database of superconductors.
+We also introduced the method named ``garbage-in'' to create synthetic data of non-superconductors that do not exist.
+Non-superconductors are not reported, but the data must be required for deep learning to distinguish between superconductors and non-superconductors.
 We obtained three remarkable results.
-The deep learning method can predict superconductivity for a material with a precision of 62\%, which shows the usefulness of the model; it found the recently discovered superconductor \ce{CaBi2}, which is not in the superconductor database; and it found Fe-based high-temperature superconductors (discovered in 2008) from the training data before 2008.
-These results open the way for the discovery of new high-temperature superconductor families.\\ \quad \\ PHYSICAL SCIENCES: Applied Physical Sciences\\ Keywords: Deep Learning, Superconductors, Materials Search, Machine Learning
+The deep learning can predict superconductivity for a material with a precision of 62\%, which shows the usefulness of the model; it found the recently discovered superconductor \ce{CaBi2} and another one \ce{Hf_{0.5}Nb_{0.2}V2Zr_{0.3}}, neither of which is in the superconductor database; and it found Fe-based high-temperature superconductors (discovered in 2008) from the training data before 2008.
+These results open the way for the discovery of new high-temperature superconductor families.
+The candidate materials list, data, and method are openly available from the \href{https://github.com/tomo835g/Deep-Learning-to-find-Superconductors}{link}.